Insight

 Forward interest rates - US and European implied market expectations

-Source: Bloomberg as of April 24, 2024, based on market-implied pricing of policy rates for selected economies.
+Source: Bloomberg as of October 16, 2024, based on market-implied pricing of policy rates for selected economies.
 Past performance is not a guarantee of future results.
 An investment cannot be made directly in an index.
 Forward-Looking statements are not a guarantee of future results.
 They involve risks, uncertainties and assumptions.
 There can be no assurance that actual results will not differ materially from expectations.

 Market technicals

-Source: Pitchbook LCD and Credit Suisse as of March 31, 2024.
+Source: PitchBook Data, Inc. and Credit Suisse as of September 30, 2024.

-Relative valuations are also favor bank loans compared to most fixed income asset classes.
+Relative valuations also favor bank loans compared to most fixed income asset classes.
 Loan spreads are currently wide of their long-term average, while high yield bond spreads are currently tight to their long-term average.
 Loans have also been outyielding high yield bonds with loan coupons being historically high.

-Loans have offered more attractive valuations than high-yield bonds
+US loans have offered more attractive valuations than high-yield bonds

 Loans have offered higher yields than high-yield bonds, despite being senior and secured

-Sources: Credit Suisse Leveraged Loan Index & Credit Suisse High Yield Index as of March 31, 2024.
+Sources: Credit Suisse Leveraged Loan Index & Credit Suisse High Yield Index as of September 30, 2024.

 Market fundamentals